 3. Idina Menzel-If/Then

 This was the third of three Tony nominations for Idina Menzel.
 At that point, she was a previous nominee for Best Featured Actress in a Musical in 1996 for originating the role of Maureen Johnson in Rent.
-She was also a previous winner in this category in 2004 for originating the role of Elphaba in Wicked. a.
+She was also a previous winner in this category in 2004 for originating the role of Elphaba in Wicked.

 According to the Times, "Ms. Menzel is having a moment, with “Frozen” and a memorable Oscars appearance, and some of the 40 voters adore her and want to honor her performance as a wholly original character.
 She just might pull off an upset."